MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 - **Scale-Location Plot (or Spread-Location Plot):** Specifically focuses on heteroscedasticity by displaying the spread of residuals across fitted values, using the square root of standardized residuals on the y-axis.
 This helps make the variance of residuals more comparable across the range of fitted values.
 The square root helps stabilize the variance and makes deviations from constant variance more apparent.
 Points should be evenly spread along the y-axis.
 A trend (e.g. increasing or decreasing spread) indicates heteroscedasticity, where variance of residuals is not constant.
 - **Residual vs X Plot**: Used to check for non-linearity, unequal variance (heteroscedasticity), and endogeneity.
 Residuals should be randomly scattered around the zero line with no patterns or outliers.
 For example: patterns like a U-shape indicates the model might be missing an important non-linear relationship; if the spread is increasing/decreasing (like a fan), the variance of residuals is not constant across all levels of the predicted values (heteroscedasticity).

 Below are some examples of how the plots might look for well behaved (normal) residuals (row 1) vs with different issues.
 Starting with the histogram and QQ plots, which assess whether residuals follow a normal distribution.
 In the normal example, the residuals are bell shaped and roughly follow the line in the QQ plot, supporting the normality assumption.
-However, in the quadratic example, the residuals show a curve, suggesting the model isn’t capturing the non-linear relationship.
+However, in the quadratic example, the residuals show a slight curve at the extreme, suggesting the model isn’t capturing the non-linear relationship.
 The right-skewed and left-skewed examples reveal asymmetric distributions in the residuals, indicating potential model issues like omitted variables or incorrect transformations.
 The Residual vs Fitted plot helps detect heteroscedasticity, where the variance of residuals changes with fitted values; in the heteroscedasticity example, the spread of residuals increases, signaling a violation of constant variance.
 The Scale-Location plot further examines the spread of residuals.
 In the outlier example, we see large deviations, which could be due to influential data points.
 The bimodal example highlights a multi-modal distribution of residuals, suggesting that the model may be missing important factors.

 <img src="/assets/residual_plots.png" alt="residual plots" width="100%"/>

 ## Iterating on the model

 Based on the above evaluation you'll likely identify some possible improvements or issues that need to be resolved in a new iteration of the model.
-Below I'll cover some of the topics that come up at this stage: outliers; and, feature selection.
+Below I'll cover some of the topics that come up at this stage: outliers; standardising features; and, feature selection.

 ### Handling outliers

 Outliers are typically identified during the residual diagnostics, but can be more formally defined using Cook's distance or leverage.
 You can remove the outliers (if erroneous, e.g. entry error), cap/winsorize the values (e.g. at the 5/95th percentile), or replace them with the mean.
 Whichever method you use, investigate a bit first to figure out the cause of the outlier, as they can reflect genuine phenomena in the data which you don't want to remove.
 For example, travel agents might look like outlier customers in hotel bookings data.
 They likely behave differently so it might be better to model them separately or use interaction terms.
 In general, splitting the data into separate models for businesses and individuals is likely the most straightforward and interpretable solution, especially if the customer types have fundamentally different behaviors.
-If you want to keep everything in one model, consider using interaction terms to account for the different patterns and the outliers.
+However, if you want to keep everything in one model, consider using interaction terms to account for the different patterns and the outliers.
 For cases where the outliers are more random, capping is a simple, fast, and effective option to limit extreme values.
-However, it loses data and can introduce bias if the wrong thresholds are chosen.
+However, there is data loss and it can introduce bias if the wrong thresholds are chosen.
 An alternative option is using a robust regression method (covered later), which modifies the model instead.

+### Standardised features

+If you want to compare the coefficients, then it's useful to put them all on the same scale by standardising the values before fitting the model (i.e. x - mean / std deviation).
+Then they can be ranked based on their absolute magnitude to understand which features have the largest effect on the outcome.
+Just keep in mind there's still the issue of whether the coefficients are unbiased, and you'll want to only consider those that are significant (covered later).

 ### Feature Selection

 If multicollinearity is an issue, a common solution is to reduce the feature set.
-However, a simpler model with fewer features is also generally more desirable in terms of efficiency, interpretability, and performance (reducing risk of overfitting).
-Therefore, feature selection is a typical step.
+However, in general a simpler model with fewer features is more desirable in terms of efficiency, interpretability, and performance (reducing risk of overfitting).
 It can be done in a few ways: stepwise selection (forward/backward/bi-directional); regularisation of the coefficients (lasso/ridge/elastic net); Principal Components Analysis (PCA); or, Partial Least Squares.
 Each has pros and cons, so it will depend on your problem and goals.

 ### 1. Stepwise selection

 Stepwise selection involves iteratively fitting models with more/less features and checking some criterion to decide if the model performance is still improving beyond some threshold (e.g. AIC/BIC, adjusted $$R^2$$).
 These are easy to understand methods, but they're computationally expensive (fitting many models), and can give inconsistent selections (sensitive to changes in data, may overfit the training data, depend on the starting point of forwards/backwards, and struggle with correlated features).
-The issue for correlated features is the coefficients may not be accurate, with high variance, when both are included in the model.
-Therefore, we might pick one over the other (when both are equally important), or include both when they're redundant.
+For correlated features they might pick one over the other (when both are equally important), or include both when they're redundant.
 This is particularly an issue if we are using the model to understand which features are most important.

 #### Forward (iteratively add)